softrebel/googleMapCrawler/README.md

-# jobOnjaBot
+# Google Map Crawler
-This telegram bot is created for integrate job offers from different sources to see and compare easily
+This program created for crawling google maps automatic and find places.